-As the old saying goes … an ounce of prevention better than of pound of cure.
+As the old saying goes, an ounce of prevention better than of pound of cure.
 There is nowhere this is more true than in the transport industry.
-Regularly scheduled vehicle check-ups, along with maintenance might sometimes seem at times tedious, but one should not take the safety of themselves and other motorists lightly.
+Regularly scheduled vehicle check-ups, along with maintenance, might sometimes seem at times tedious, but one should not take the safety of themselves and other motorists lightly.
 As they go about their delivery work, drivers should be confident that their vehicle is in the very best condition possible.
-Thing like the brakes, tyres, wheel bearings, and steering, should all be in proper working condition.
-When an individual invests in items pertaining to road safety, they will no doubt save money in the long run.
-The ultimate benefit of regular maintenance is it will help ensure of the safety of the driver.

-While the temptation may be there to work longer hours, you need to sleep at least six to eight hours night.
-Regardless of what a the company may say they need you to do, you must sleep and take other rest stops as recommend, or even mandated by law.
+A government survey showed that at 27% of drivers admitted shorting periods of drowsiness and have nodded off or fallen asleep at some time whilst driving.
+So While the temptation may be there to work longer hours, you need to sleep at least six to eight hours a night.
+Regardless of what the company may say they need you to do, you must sleep and take other rest stops as recommend, or even mandated by law.

 As a delivery driver, it’s always best to have some essentials with you at all times.
 Consider making a small bag of these, or put them in the vehicle permanently.
 These could include a radio, map, a roll of world-famous duct tape, a log book, scissors, a calculator, a few wrenches and screwdrivers, and a set of jumper cables.